Tebbe's reagent: Preparation

 One drawback to this method, aside from requiring Cp2Ti(CH3)2, is the difficulty of separating product from unreacted starting reagent.

 Reaction mechanism

 Tebbe's reagent itself does not react with carbonyl compounds, but must first be treated with a mild Lewis base, such as pyridine, which generates the active Schrock carbene.

 Also analogous to the Wittig reagent, the reactivity appears to be driven by the high oxophilicity of Ti(IV).
 The Schrock carbene (1) reacts with carbonyl compounds (2) to give a postulated oxatitanacyclobutane intermediate (3).
 This cyclic intermediate has never been directly isolated, presumably because it breaks down immediately to the produce the desired alkene (5).

 Scope

-The Tebbe reagent is used in organic synthesis for carbonyl methylenation.
+The Tebbe reagent is used in organic synthesis for carbonyl methylidenation.